AlexSergey/issr/README.md

 ## Getting Started
 Modern JS applications are divided into 2 types:
 - CSR - Client-Side rendering.
 The application will be displayed only after downloading and executing all the necessary JS code.
 Until then, the user will see a blank page.
 It degrades the UX and is bad for SEO.
 - SSR - Server-Side rendering.
 The auxiliary server doesn't send a blank page, but a page with data.
-Thus, the user can immediately start working with the application, and the Secondary Server does not give a blank page but a page with data.
-The user can immediately start working with the application and SEO bots will index the page.
+Thus, the user can immediately start working with the application, and SEO bots will index the page.

-There are 2 problems when building SSR applications

-## Side effect's issue

-For example, in a blog written in React, articles are loaded into the application via an asynchronous request to the server.
-Articles, in this case, are an important part of the application for the SEO bot to perform high-quality content indexing and for the user to immediately see the page content.
-This asynchronous piece of code must participate in the SSR.
-React out of the box can render an application on the server, but without considering asynchronous operations.
-**iSSR** allows for asynchronous behavior during SSR.

-## Compilation issue
+## SSR

-In production mode, we need to have an artifact for deployment.
-For these purposes, we need to compile both the client and the backend of the application.

-Schematically it looks like this:
+Schematically, the SSR application looks like this:

 ![iSSR](https://www.rockpack.io/readme_assets/rockpack_ussr_1.png)